robguilarr/robguilar/public/posts/anova_dota/index.md

 This project was developed with a dataset provided by  [Albert Cui](https://github.com/albertcui), [Howard Chung](https://github.com/howardchung), and [Nicholas Hanson-Holtry](https://github.com/nicholashh), which also can be found at [YASP](https://academictorrents.com/details/5c5deeb6cfe1c944044367d2e7465fd8bd2f4acf) Academic Torrents or you can experiment with this great [OpenDota API interface](https://www.opendota.com/explorer) to make queries.

+ [^1]:
-**Note:** You won't find the raw data in the [Github repository](https://github.com/robguilarr/anova_dota/tree/master/DOTA_data) of this project due the storage capabilities, instead you will find a random sample with its respective preprocessing explanation in a Jupyter Notebook.
+      <b>Footnote:</b> You won't find the raw data in the [Github repository](https://github.com/robguilarr/anova_dota/tree/master/DOTA_data) of this project due the storage capabilities, instead you will find a random sample with its respective preprocessing explanation in a Jupyter Notebook.